 - Skin: With aging, skin becomes less flexible, thinner, and more fragile.
 Easy bruising is noticeable, and wrinkles, age spots, and skin tags may become more apparent.
 Skin can also become more dry and itchy as a result of less natural skin oil production.

 - Bones, joints, and muscles: Bones typically lose density and shrink in size making them more susceptible to fractures (breaks).
 Muscles shrink in mass and become weaker.
 Joints can suffer from normal wear and tear; joints become inflamed, painful, and less flexible.

-- Mobility and balance: A person's mobility and balance can be affected by various age related changes.
-Bone, joint, and muscle problems listed above in conjunction with changes in nervous system are the major contributors to balance problems.
+- Mobility and balance: A person's mobility and balance can be affected by various age-related changes.
+Bone, joint, and muscle problems listed above in conjunction with changes in the nervous system are the major contributors to balance problems.
 Falls may occur resulting in further damage with bruises and fractures.

 - Teeth and gums: Teeth can become more weak, brittle, and dry.
 Salivary glands produce less saliva.
 Gums can also recede (pull back) from the teeth.
 These changes may result in dry mouth, tooth decay, infections, bad breath, tooth loss, and gum disease.